 It seems plausible that the ‘folk crudeness’ of these sculptures alone was capable of provoking fury, leading to vandalism.
 It could be that the ‘taste warriors’ volunteered to swipe the European Co-Capital of Culture clean of ‘jablo junk’ a few hours after it had ‘contaminated’ Valletta.
 Bizarrely, the move was applauded by Mark Anthony Falzon, a prominent intellectual, who stated that “the vandalism of stupid ugly things in public spaces is not in the least distressing”.
 I hope that insecure conservatism that judges the art entirely by its surface appeal can also be considered ugly and stupid.
 That way it can be smashed and ditched straight away with no apologies offered.

-The article borrows an argument from the author’s earlier piece.
+The article borrowed an argument from the author’s earlier piece.